 - If you use amplification after 9pm you could be charged under the Control Of Pollution Act 1974.

 - If a sound is causing a persistent, detrimental effect on a person's quality of life, it could constitute a noise nuisance.
-If you are the cause of this sound and receive complaints you will be warned.
-If you don't stop, you could be charged under the Environmental Protection Act (1990).
+If you are the cause of this sound and receive complaints you may received a Noise Abatement Notice under the Environmental Protection Act (1990).
+If you breach this notice, you could be fined or have your equipment seized.
 The most common causes of noise complaints are: volume at an unreasonable level; playing the same music repeatedly; not moving regularly.

 Obstruction of the highway

 - If you or your audience block people's path you may be causing an obstruction and told to stop.
 If you carry on you could be charged under the Highways Acts (1980).

 - If anyone is breaching the peace or intimidating others the police will take action.
 The person could be charged under the Public Order Act (1986).

 - Busking shouldn’t be confused with begging.
 Buskers put a lot of effort into their act, give a performance and entertain the public